enviconnect/public-inductionzone-policies/README.md

 - slack channel (inductionzone.slack.com)
 - online file storage
-- messaging or contact by email, through LinkedIn, or other third-party messaging services.
+- messaging or contact by email, through LinkedIn, or other messaging services.
+- email marketing tools

 ## Scope of the Induction Zone
 The Induction Zone supports individuals, startups, and established companies to find, develop, and deploy technologies to support the generation of electricity from renewable energy sources, particularly wind energy.